robcarver17/pysystemtrade/docs/data.md

 <a name="Overview"></a>
-# Overview of futures data in pysystemtrade
+# Part 2: Overview of futures data in pysystemtrade

 The paradigm for data storage is that we have a bunch of [data objects](#generic_objects) for specific types of data used in both backtesting and simulation, i.e. futuresInstrument is the generic class for storing static information about instruments.
 [Another set](#production_data_objects) of data objects is only used in production.